stark-cad/stark/README.md

     (eval (parse "(+ 2 2)"))
     ; evaluates to 4

-Sail currently uses an iterative stack-based evaluator which walks a structure of Sail objects in memory.
-It evaluates lists containing special forms or functions along with their arguments.
-There are many improvements to be made, so, like the rest of STARK, this language will change at all levels as development continues.
+Sail currently uses a stack-based iterative evaluator which walks a structure of Sail objects in memory.
+It evaluates lists containing special forms or functions along with their arguments, and binds symbols in a set of special environment structures.

+There are many improvements to be made throughout Sail, and it will change frequently.

-<a id="org7e58ec5"></a>
+<a id="orga432015"></a>

 ## Roadmap